elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

 Cons :

 * Stable ? : Even if plugins were introduced as an alpha feature in the v1.8.0 release it has been reworked in v1.12.0
-* Admins stil have to evict nodes manually when the node is drained
+* Admins still have to evict nodes manually when the node is drained

-### Option 3 : handle pod eviction and PVC deletion with a webhook
+### Option 4 : handle pod eviction and PVC deletion with a webhook

+Pros :

+* Integrate smoothly in the `cordon` + `drain` scenario.

+Cons:

+* It doesn't seem possible to handle a node eviction.
+* Setting a webhook requires some privileges at the cluster level.
-TODO : is it possible to use mutating webhooks to safely migrate some data when an eviction occurs ?
+* Is it even possible to use a webhooks to safely migrate some data when an eviction occurs ?